CKD – the basics (for health professionals)

 Renoprotective therapy is aimed at slowing the progression of CKD, independent of the aetiology.
 It is centered around tight blood pressure control and reducing proteinuria.

 A standard BP target of <140/90 mmHg or below, should be aimed for in patients with CKD.
 This is broadly in line with the NICE guidelines on hypertension.
-However, in patients with diabetes, or if the ACR is > 70 mg/mmol then a tighter blood pressure control may be targeted (< 130/80 mmHg).
+However, in patients with diabetes, or if the ACR is > 70 mg/mmol, then a tighter blood pressure control should be targeted (< 130/80 mmHg).

 In adults with CKD, hypertension and an ACR ≤ 30 mg/mmol, the advice on choice of anti-hypertensive should be line with the NICE guidelines on hypertension.
 In patients with more significant proteinuria, the ideal blood pressure agent is an ACE inhibitor or angiotensin receptor blocker (ARB; both renin-angiotensin system antagonists).
 These drugs are both antihypertensive and antiproteinuric.

 Note.
-Do not routinely offer a renin-angiotensin system antagonist in CKD if the pre-treatment potassium is > 5 mmol/L.
+But do not routinely offer a renin-angiotensin system antagonist in CKD if the pre-treatment potassium is > 5 mmol/L.

 Sodium–glucose cotransporter 2 inhibitors (SGLT2is)

 SGLT2is (e.g. dapagliflozin) are commonly used hypoglycaemic agents for patients with type 2 diabetes mellitus.
 These medications block SGLT2 receptors expressed on the proximal convoluted tubules of nephrons.
-In doing so, it prevents reabsorption of filtered glucose (i.e. its antidiabetic effect).
+In doing so, they prevent reabsorption of filtered glucose (i.e. its antidiabetic effect).

-However, inhibition has added benefits on renal haemodynamics including decreasing renal intraglomerular pressure and inhibiting the renin-angiotensin-aldosterone system.
-This means it can have beneficial effects for patients with chronic kidney disease and heart failure, as well as diabetes.
+However, inhibition has added benefits on renal haemodynamics, including decreasing renal intraglomerular pressure and inhibiting the renin-angiotensin-aldosterone system.
+This means they can have beneficial effects for patients with proteinuric CKD and heart failure, as well as diabetes.

-Dapagliflozin is now recommended in patients with CKD as an add on to patients who take an optimised dose of an ACE/ARB (unless contraindicated) and have:
+Hence an SGLT2i (like Dapagliflozin) is now recommended in patients with CKD, added to an optimal dose of an ACE/ARB (unless contraindicated), who have:

 • eGFR >25 and <60 ml/min, AND